-Opposes abortion, war, the death penalty, and euthanasia--as well as poverty and racism; "We serve the anti-violence community by connecting issues, building bridges, and strengthening the case against each kind of socially-approved killing by consistently opposing them all"; website offers speakers list and a chance to sign up for weekly "Peace & Life Connections" e-mails
+Opposes abortion, war, the death penalty, and euthanasia--as well as poverty and racism; "We serve the anti-violence community by connecting issues, building bridges, and strengthening the case against each kind of socially-approved killing by consistently opposing them all"; website offers a chance to sign up for weekly "Peace & Life Connections" e-mails

 Meehan Reports on Life Issues

 Website offers articles on all major life-or-death issues; also includes a section on the "Art of Persuasion"; presents "Life Quotes" and links to many groups that offer alternatives to violence

 Provides information on abortion doctors and clinics, including many sued for malpractice or found deficient by state agencies

 This website features information on abortion malpractice around the U.S.; needs more volunteers to research specific cases

 Americans United for Life

 Works at state and national levels for legal protection of unborn children; focuses on both litigation and new legislation; also does some work abroad

 And Then There Were None